bezunesh/rate_and_review/README.md

 # Rate and Review

-A web application tool which allows customers to rate and review local businesses.
-The main goal of the project is to help users make informed purchase decisions while encouraging businesses to provide quality services.
+A web application that allows users to rate and review Businesses.
+The main goal of the project is to help users make informed decisions while encouraging businesses to provide quality services.

+Additionally, it provides an API for the following usecases:

+- Get business categories
+- Get category info
+- Get business info
+- Get reviews of a business

 ## Prerequisites

 - Python 3.9